TwoMonocles/TwoMonocles/README.md

 ![](https://github.com/TwoMonocles/TwoMonocles/blob/main/github_banner_1280x454.jpg)

 ## 👋 Hi, I'm Shaun
-I'm a full-time Scrum Master and former full-stack developer and product manager.
+I'm a full-time Product Owner and Scrum Master depending on the day, and a former full-stack developer and product manager.

 - 🌱 "I am always doing that which I cannot, in order that I may learn how to do it."
 Right now that's machine learning, algorithmic trading, and investment analytics.
 - :man: Father of two wonderful kids :boy: :girl: